Timing resolution from beam tests on thin LGADs down to 16.6 ps: EXFLU operations at the DESY Test Beam Facility

-The gain measured at a given reverse-bias value in the irradiated 30~\micron sensors, using Equation~\ref{eq:gain_from_charge}, is sensitive to temperature changes during data taking.
-Therefore, the gain values are shifted by incrementing the effective reverse bias by 2~V per 1$^{\circ}$C to obtain a bias range at a fixed temperature of -42$^{\circ}$C~\cite{Ferrero:2021lwf}, corresponding to the highest common temperature of all the irradiated sensors.
+The collected charge measured in the irradiated 30~\micron-thick sensors under a given bias is sensitive to temperature changes during data taking.
+Therefore the charge, and hence the gain as defined in Equation~\ref{eq:gain_from_charge}, is shifted by incrementing the effective reverse bias by 2~V per 1$^{\circ}$C to obtain a bias range at a fixed temperature of -42$^{\circ}$C~\cite{Ferrero:2021lwf}, corresponding to the highest common temperature of all the irradiated sensors.
 The temperature correction is small and does not affect the physical quantities of the sensor.

 The collected charge varies from 2 to 9~\fC in sensors irradiated up to 1.5~$\times$~10$^{15}$~\mevneut, and between 2 and 4.5~\fC in the sensor irradiated at 2.5~$\times$~10$^{15}$~\mevneut at biases below the SEB limit.
-These correspond to a gain of between 10 and 35, and between 10 and 15, respectively, as demonstrated in Figure~\ref{fig:gain_v_bias_irrad} for charge values at the temperature the data was recorded, and in Figure~\ref{fig:gain_v_bias_irrad_tempcorr} for data corrected to -42$^{\circ}$C.
+These correspond to a gain of between 10 and 35, and between 10 and 15, respectively, as demonstrated in Figure~\ref{fig:gain_v_bias_irrad} for charge values at the temperature at which the data was recorded, and in Figure~\ref{fig:gain_v_bias_irrad_tempcorr} for data corrected to -42$^{\circ}$C.

-The \risetime of thin non-irradiated LGADs above the saturation threshold for electron drift velocity of 3~V\micron$^{-1}$, taken at the 10\%-90\% interval, is observed to decrease from 600 to 300~\ps linearly with the sensor thickness.
-This linear dependence is illustrated in Figure~\ref{fig:rise_time_thickness}, and corresponds to an improving timing resolution in thinner sensors through the \jitter contribution following the discussion in Section~\ref{subsec:timing_res_of_lgads}.
-The noise is quantified as the signal baseline RMS and is mainly due to the electronics in the setup.
-The RMS noise remains stable under increasing reverse bias until sensor breakdown, at which point an increase is observed.
-In the 45~\micron sensor, the RMS noise is around 1.8~mV, ranges from 1.3 to 1.5~mV in the 25, 30, and 35~\micron sensors, and is between 1.4 and 1.6~mV in 20~\micron samples.

-The \risetime decreases marginally with fluence in the irradiated 30~\micron samples, due to the increased bulk electric-field strength.
-The RMS noise in these samples ranges from 1.2 to 1.4~mV, except for the sample irradiated at 1.5~$\times$~10$^{15}$~\mevneut, which reached 2.2~mV at breakdown.
+The \risetime decreases marginally with fluence in the irradiated 30~\micron-thick samples, due to the increased operating bias.
+The RMS noise in these samples ranges from 1.2 to 1.4~mV, except for the sample irradiated at 1.5~$\times$~10$^{15}$~\mevneut, which reached 2.2~mV near breakdown.